Dynamic Triad Interactions and Evolving Turbulence -- Part 1: 4D Modal Interactions: The Navier-Stokes equation in 4-dimensional Fourier space

 It is generally accepted that most constant density and constant viscosity fluid flows are fully described by the Navier-Stokes equation.
 The Navier-Stokes equation is a momentum conservation equation valid for a continuous, isotropic fluid wherein the Newtonian deformation law reduces to the hydrostatic pressure for zero strain rates, e.g. when the fluid is at rest.
 The fact that we focus on the Navier-Stokes equation does not make our results and conclusions less general, since the focus is on the nonlinear mechanisms, but it simplifies the description of the coupling between shear stresses and strain rates in turbulence modeling.

 The Navier-Stokes equation describes the fluid momentum in an infinitesimal control volume in physical space and time.
-In contrast, the interactions between different scales is most often described in three-dimensional spatial Fourier space~\cite{19,20} using plane waves extending across all space.
-Herein, we generalize by including time as an independent variable in the Fourier transform and by limiting the analyzed flows in space and time.

-The nonlinear development of velocity fluctuations is often better described by considering the Navier-Stokes equation in the Fourier domain.
-Here it becomes clear which frequency components interact with each other, what the efficiencies are of these interactions and how they influence the time development of the statistical properties of the turbulent flow, for example the time development of the spatial and temporal velocity power spectra.
+In contrast, interactions between different scales are most often described in three-dimensional spatial Fourier space~\cite{19,20} using plane waves that extend throughout space.
+The nonlinear development of velocity fluctuations is thus often better described by considering the Navier-Stokes equation in the Fourier domain.
+Here, we generalize by including time as an independent variable in the Fourier transform and by limiting the analyzed flows in space and time.
+With this analysis, it becomes clear which frequency components interact with each other, what the efficiencies are of these interactions and how they influence the time development of the statistical properties of the turbulent flow, for example the time development of the spatial and temporal velocity power spectra.

-To analyze these developments using single-point time-records, we apply the convection record framework~\cite{21}.
-Figure~\ref{fig:1} shows the fluid control volume, $CV = dA \cdot ds$, where $dA$ is the cross-sectional area and $ds$ is the width of the CV in the flow direction.